Tooschee/control_save/README.md

 <h1>What this script do?</h1>

-When you click "ctrl + s" it saves the file you were actually working on, then (dependinding on which script is active) activate web browser windows, hits refresh and activate the window of the text editor/code editor you were working with (default is <a href="http://www.sublimetext.com/" target="_blank">Sublime 2</a>).
+When you click "ctrl + s" it saves the file you were actually working on, then (dependinding on which script is active) activate web browser window, hits refresh and currently opened tab/page and return to the window of the text editor/code editor you were working on (default is <a href="http://www.sublimetext.com/" target="_blank">Sublime 2</a>), no more switching needed.

 <h1>I use other text/code editor than Sublime, what now?</h1>